sarahkfriday/CPPNArtEvolution/README.md

 # Quantum Zentanglement

+This program makes computer generated Zentangles by first evolving images with a Compositional Pattern Producing Network then assembling chosen images into patterns using Wave Function Collapse.

 ## How to make a Zentangle:
 ### Batch Files:
+* Launch-Zentangle-Interactive.bat : Evolve interactively using Picbreeder
 * Launch-Zentangle-HB.bat : Automatically generate using the half-black fitness scheme
 * Launch-Zentangle-HB3Color.bat : Automatically generate using the half-black-3-color fitness scheme
-* Launch-Zentangle-Interactive.bat : Evolve interactively using Picbreeder
 * Launch-Zentangle-RandomBW.bat : Automatically generate using the random fitness scheme in black-white only
 * Launch-Zentangle-RandomColor.bat : Automatically generate using the random fitness scheme in color